konstantinosporo/CinemaReservationSystem/README.md

      username : admin
      password : admin

-In the case that the databse file doesn't upload use the following sql query in phpMyadmin:
+In the case that the database file doesn't upload use the following sql query in phpMyadmin:

                   SET GLOBAL MAX_ALLOWED_PACKET=1000000000;